M1-CHPS/glhpc/docs/lab5.md

 #### a) Look and try to understand the purpose of the `scripts/stability.py` script

 What are we measuring ?
-What information does this script gives us on our environment ?
+What information does this script provide about our environment?

 #### b) Modify `stability.py` to measure the stability of `run_bls.py`